Day 1

 This presentation will discuss reduced valuation during vacancy and mitigating vacancy impact

-Repurposing Legacy Stock for Impact: Leveraging Community Housing Providers to address Housing Needs
+Repurposing Legacy Stock for Impact: Leveraging Community Housing Providers to address housing needs

 This presentation will explore how Community Housing Providers can take proactive steps to tackle legacy stock—older properties that may no longer meet contemporary housing needs—by transforming them into valuable solutions for vulnerable populations.